Peanut Butter Chocolate Chip Scones

-California chef Theully Calderwood has a thing for heartwarming recipes.
-These inventive chocolate chip scones perfected with peanut butter are just one example of her love for comfort food.
+California chef Theully Calderwood loves comfort foods.
+Like these chocolate chip scones perfected with peanut butter.
 Flaky and moist, they bring together two of America’s most popular ingredients and offer plenty of satisfaction.
 “I already had a chocolate chip scones recipe, which I really like and did some adaptions to add Pasokin.
 It came out very good, and the taste of peanut butter is just so nice,” she explains.
-Originally from North Brazil, Theully came to the States 13 years ago to live in California, where her husband was born.
-A former lawyer, she decided to embark on a new adventure.
-After studying culinary arts in San Francisco, Theully started catering for various events.
-She is now putting together the final touches to open her caffée in Berkeley.
+Originally from North Brazil, Theully moved to the US 13 years ago.
+A former lawyer, she decided to embark on a new professional path and studied culinary arts in San Francisco.
+She now caters for various events in San Francisco Bay area.

 (yields about 10-12 scones)